SFO completes DPA with Serco Geografix Ltd

 Notes to editors:

-- The SFO opened its investigation into Serco on November 2013.
+- The SFO opened its investigation into Serco in October 2013.
 The original investigation was into allegations that Serco and G4S were billing the MoJ for electronic tagging which was not being provided.
 The SFO investigation found insufficient evidence for a realistic prospect of conviction of Serco in this matter.
-However, in reviewing its documents in relation to this investigation, Serco uncovered evidence of accounting regularities, which it reported voluntarily to the SFO in November 2013.
+However, in reviewing its documents in relation to this investigation, Serco uncovered evidence of accounting irregularities, which it reported voluntarily to the SFO in November 2013.

 - The DPA was approved in principle on Thursday 27 June and announced here.